nokenwa/twilio-signal-london-23-build-projects/voice-intelligence/README.md

 <br>

-## Setup
+## Twilio Console Setup
 If you don't have a pre-recorded converation, create one with a friend or the person sitting next to you.
 If you're calling a friend outside of the room, we recommend giving them a headsup that the line will be recorded 😉

 ### Create a Twilio Account
-If you haven't done so already, [create a Twilio account](https://www.twilio.com/try-twilio) and navigate to the home page to find your Account Sid and Authorization Token.
+If you haven't done so already, [create a Twilio account](https://www.twilio.com/try-twilio) and navigate to the voice Intelligence page

-Head to the `add-your-credentials.env` file in this repository and add your account sid and authorization token to the enviornment variables.

 ### Record a call
 Follow this [blog](https://www.twilio.com/blog/make-receive-calls-twilio-number-using-studio) to buy a Twilio number and set up a call forwarding feature.
 This way your Twilio number will be the one contacting your partner.